 - Voluntary winding up; or

-- A winding up subject to the supervision of the court.
+- Subject to the supervision of the court.

-A company may be wound up by the court:
+A company may be wound up by the court in the following circumstances:

 - if default is made in filing the statutory report or in holding the statutory meeting;

 - if the company does not commence its business within a year from its incorporation or suspends its business for a whole year;